-Although I have taken a little writing hiatus, the nutritional discourse continues unabated.
+Although I’ve taken a little writing hiatus, the nutritional discourse continues unabated.
 The stories of our communal incarnate experience resonate with frustration, guilt, and misunderstandings.
-This is an older piece that I hope offers some response with a bit of healing balm.
+This is an older piece that I published previously in three parts.
+I hope offers some response with a bit of healing balm.
 Some of its points have been raised and debated among those in the scientific community rather recently.
-I have published it in three parts previously.
 Here it is mended back together.
-Soon, I will return with some new posts.
-Thanks for waiting.
+It is longer than my other posts but I think it reads best together.

 I speak for the fat people.
 Like Dr. Seuss’ Lorax who spoke for the trees, someone must speak for the fat people.
 Unlike the trees who needed a spokesperson because they had no tongues, you would think that the fat people would be able to speak for themselves.
 Of course, fat people have tongues.
 If they did not have that taste bud-laden sensory organ, they would not be fat.
 Given the current weight of the world, this group should not be particularly hard to hear.
 However, in the huge public dialogue about weight and obesity, the fat people are merely statistics.
 There are no real people behind the statistics, and this is where they have lost their voice.
 Therefore, they are stripped of any ability to speak with authority on the topic.